2018-19 The Abbasi Program Undergraduate Student Grants for the Study of Islam and Muslim Societies

 The proposed course of language study must be integral to the applicant’s academic or professional development.
 Priority will be given to training in languages not offered on campus or for advanced training in languages where the student has exhausted campus resources.

 Priority will be given to projects that may lead to a senior or honors thesis.

-- Community or Public Service Internships in the U.S. and Abroad
+- Public Service or Internships in the U.S. and Abroad

 Funds may be used to fully or partially defray the costs of a relevant internship opportunity in a local, national, or international organization.